Tutorials AAMAS 2022 – May 9-10

 ABSTRACT – A brief description of the tutorial

-Explainability, trust and ethics for robots and autonomous systems are getting increased attention.
+Explainability, trust and ethics for autonomous systems are getting increased attention.
 This is partly as a result of the currently limited deployment of such systems in human support and interaction settings.
 The tutorial will give an overview of the most commonly expressed ethical challenges and ways being undertaken to reduce their impact using the findings in an earlier undertaken review supplemented with recent work and initiatives.
+The includes the identified challenges in a “Statement on research ethics in artificial intelligence”.
 The presentation will exemplify the challenges related to privacy, security and safety through several examples from own and others’ work.

 Ethics, Robotics, Autonomous systems, Privacy, Security and Safety